CheViana/network-calls-stats/tutorial.md

 Go to "Dashboards" in left side thin menu (icon looks like 4 bricks), pick "Manage", click on "New dashboard".
 Click "New panel" or "Add panel" in top right corner.
 Pick "Edit" in dropdown next to new panel title.
 Here's how to configure panel for Example 1:
 [tutorial-images/example-1-request-time-dashboard-config-1.png]

+Need to pick data source in the left corner above query editing controls, measurement name in query editing controls, and optionally 'group by' - pick a tag.
+Could also update panel name - in the right column on top.

 One thing to notice is that panel shows Y axis values by default as 'short' type, but this can be changed in right side column - to use milliseconds:
 [tutorial-images/example-1-request-time-dashboard-config-2.png]